miphe/remember/docs/create-an-entry.md

 ## Acceptance tests

-- There is a form always available above the fold where I can enter details to my new entry.
+- There is a form always available above the fold where I can enter content to my new entry.
 - The field is automatically focused whenever i type 'n' while not in a text input